 The Allen County Sheriff’s Office and the appraisers make no representations, assume no responsibility and are not liable, for any condition of the property including any environmental or hazardous conditions that may exist within, under, around or near the subject property.
 The appraisal may or may not have been an inside inspection of the property.

-- All sales are classified as “CAVEAT EMPTOR” (buyer beware)
+All Sales Are Classified as “CAVEAT EMPTOR” (buyer beware)

-- Individuals who are attending a Sheriff’s sale for the first time with the intent to purchase a property are advised to proceed with extreme caution.
+Individuals who are attending a Sheriff’s sale for the first time with the intent to purchase a property are advised to proceed with extreme caution.
 The law in Ohio relative to real estate is “caveat emptor” which means “buyer beware”.
 It is expected that all purchasers at the sale have contacted their own real estate attorney and title company prior to the sale.